sharonsun131/kickstarter-analysis/README.md

-# An ANalysis of kickstarter Campaigns
+# An Analysis of kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends
 ##